JonmarCorpuz/SecondBrain/GCP - Cloud Filestore.md

-Google's Filestore is a high-performance and fully managed shared file storage
+Google's Filestore is a high-performance and fully managed shared file storage that can be attached to multiple VM instances

 * Provisioned based on the specified capacity
 * Supports the NFSv3 protocol